alexander-jackson/alexander-jackson.github.io/content/posts/keep-postgresql-locks-short.md

 Unfortunately, this just means we release the lock and then immediately begin asking for it.
-Dropping a column on even a very large table should be a fast operation so it's usually a better idea to do both once you have the lock:
+Dropping a column on even a very large table should be a fast operation (since the database just marks the column as dropped without physically removing the data) so it's usually a better idea to do both once you have the lock:

 ```sql
 -- single migration